-The Company maintains the Amended and Restated 2014 Stock Incentive Plan, or the Amended 2014 Plan.
+The Amended and Restated 2014 Stock Incentive Plan, or the Amended 2014 Plan, provided for the grant of stock-based awards to employees, directors, consultants and advisors.
 There were 2,046,885 shares of common stock authorized for issuance under the Amended 2014 Plan when it was approved by the Company's stockholders in July 2018.
-The number of authorized shares increases annually on the first day of each fiscal year until, and including, the fiscal year ending December 31, 2024 by the least of (i) 2,000,000, (ii) 4% of the number of outstanding shares of common stock on such date, or (iii) an amount determined by the Company's board of directors.
-On January 1, 2022, the number of authorized shares increased by 2,000,000 to 2,201,855.
-On June 23, 2022, the Amended 2014 Plan was superseded by the 2022 Plan (as defined below), and no further awards were or will be granted under the Amended 2014 Plan will continue to remain outstanding pursuant to their terms and conditions.
+The number of authorized shares increased annually on the first day of each fiscal year by the least of (i) 2,000,000, (ii) 4% of the number of outstanding shares of common stock on such date, or (iii) an amount determined by the Company's board of directors.
+On January 1, 2022, the number of available shares increased by 2,000,000 to 2,201,855.
+As a result of the approval of the 2022 Plan (as defined below) by the Company's stockholders on June 23, 2022, no further awards have been or will be granted under the Amended 2014 Plan.
+Outstanding awards previously granted under the Amended 2014 Plan continue to remain outstanding in accordance with their terms.